Preetham0000/Resource_Management_Intelligence_Platform/README.md

 ## Running the Full Stack via Docker

-You can spin up the entire application suite (Frontend, Spring Boot, FastAPI, Node.js, and PostgreSQL) using a single command from the root directory:
+You can spin up the entire application suite (Frontend, Spring Boot, FastAPI, Node.js, and MySQL) using a single command from the root directory:

 ```bash
 docker-compose up -d --build